GioeleLSPD/The-Framework-Five/README.md

  2.⁠ ⁠*Backend (FastAPI):*
    - Represents the server or backend of the application.
    - Built with FastAPI, a modern web framework for building APIs with Python.
-   - Handles requests from the frontend, including querying birthdays and providing the current date.
+   - Handles requests from the frontend, including querying playlists, information and providing the current mood.

  3.⁠ ⁠*Docker Compose:*
    - Orchestrates the deployment of both frontend and backend as separate containers.